Emergence: Macro-level and micro-level relations

-Viability of strong emergence

-One of the reasons for the importance of distinguishing these two concepts with respect to their difference concerns the relationship of purported emergent properties to science.
-Some thinkers question the plausibility of strong emergence as contravening our usual understanding of physics.
-Mark A. Bedau observes:
+Criticisms

+Violation of physicalism

+Some thinkers propose that emergence contravenes physicalism, and thus common understandings of physics.
+Mark Bedau observes:

 Although strong emergence is logically possible, it is uncomfortably like magic.
 How does an irreducible but supervenient downward causal power arise, since by definition it cannot be due to the aggregation of the micro-level potentialities?
 Such causal powers would be quite unlike anything within our scientific ken.
 This not only indicates how they will discomfort reasonable forms of materialism.
 Their mysteriousness will only heighten the traditional worry that emergence entails illegitimately getting something from nothing.

 The concern that strong emergence does so entail is that such a consequence must be incompatible with metaphysical principles such as the principle of sufficient reason or the Latin dictum ex nihilo nihil fit, often translated as "nothing comes from nothing".
+For physicalists, the principle of sufficient reason generally implies the causal closure of the physical realm.
+Strong emergentism seems to violate causal closure by introducing novel causal entities that cannot be accounted for at the microscale.
+Emergentists may respond to this challenge by embracing a weaker form of emergentism, rejecting physicalism (see substance dualism), or rejecting physical causal closure.
+Indeed, some thinkers claim that the phenomenon of emergence itself provides evidence against physical causal closure, pointing out that there is precedent in physics for embracing unintuitive conclusions when empirically required.

+Overdetermination

-Strong emergence can be criticized for leading to causal overdetermination.
+Emergence has been criticized for leading to causal overdetermination.
 The canonical example concerns emergent mental states (M and M∗) that supervene on physical states (P and P∗) respectively.
 Let M and M∗ be emergent properties.
 Let M∗ supervene on base property P∗.
 What happens when M causes M∗?
 Jaegwon Kim says:

 In our schematic example above, we concluded that M causes M∗ by causing P∗.
 So M causes P∗.
 Now, M, as an emergent, must itself have an emergence base property, say P. Now we face a critical question: if an emergent, M, emerges from basal condition P, why cannot P displace M as a cause of any putative effect of M?
 Why cannot P do all the work in explaining why any alleged effect of M occurred?
 If causation is understood as nomological (law-based) sufficiency, P, as M's emergence base, is nomologically sufficient for it, and M, as P∗'s cause, is nomologically sufficient for P∗.
 It follows that P is nomologically sufficient for P∗ and hence qualifies as its cause...If M is somehow retained as a cause, we are faced with the highly implausible consequence that every case of downward causation involves overdetermination (since P remains a cause of P∗ as well).
 Moreover, this goes against the spirit of emergentism in any case: emergents are supposed to make distinctive and novel causal contributions.

-If M is the cause of M∗, then M∗ is overdetermined because M∗ can also be thought of as being determined by P. One escape-route that a strong emergentist could take would be to deny downward causation.
-However, this would remove the proposed reason that emergent mental states must supervene on physical states, which in turn would call physicalism into question, and thus be unpalatable for some philosophers and physicists.